Originally published in the Sonoma Gazette, August 2016.

 I invite you to let yourself feel grief.
 If it feels scary, find a professional to help navigate the territory of built up emotions in the basement.
 It’ll change everything.
 Contrary to our fears, really letting ourselves feel lessens the control the emotions have over us – we learn to dance with them instead of being overcome by them.
 It inches us closer to wholeness, embracing all of ourselves with radical self acceptance.
 Change can only happen when we truly accept what is.

-Mardi Storm is the founder of SoulCentric BreathworkTM and SoulCentric PaintingTM .
+Mardi Storm is the developer of SoulCentric BreathworkTM and SoulCentric PaintingTM .
 She was trained and certified by Clarity Breathwork, Diamond Light, and Lightbody.
 She is a graduate of International Academy of Consciousness, and is trained in Intuitive Process Painting, Reiki, Clairvoyance, Shamanic practices, and more.
 Through many pathways, what has distilled is the love of finding and nourishing the inner compass for creating one’s own unique pathway.
 She helps others access their deep inner truth, and encourages action into the flow of fulfillment and purpose.
 She has a lifelong devotion to spirit, and offers healing sessions and spiritual guidance over Skype/Zoom and in person in Sebastopol, CA.